astralfrontier/astralfrontier.org-OLD/content/pages/characters/fractal.md

 Fractal's worst enemy is a lunatic telepath called Psychovore.
 Once he has a genetic link with a target - through blood, flesh, or even inheritance - he can read and influence the target's mind, steal their memories or personality, and more.
 As long as the genetic material remains fresh, he can make use of the memories, skills, and minds he consumes.
+Fractal, however, creates duplicates out of a psychokinetic substance called ectoplasm - enough to convincingly simulate a human body, but not enough for the villain's powers to connect with.

-Psychovore knows Fractal's secret, but doesn't know where he keeps his "real body" - the one that would allow Psychovore's powers to work on him.
+Psychovore knows Fractal's secret, but doesn't know where he keeps his real body - the one that would allow Psychovore's powers to work on him.
 Psychovore's obsession is to acquire the multiple lifetimes of expertise Fractal possesses.
 He believes the hero can manage to do what Psychovore himself cannot - integrate all his stolen minds into a single super-brilliant whole